AdobeXD/plugin-samples/known-issues.md

 - The bottom border may not always render with the same width as the other borders.
 - Underlines may render very thin.
 - `calc` only works for length properties.
 Using `calc` for a color will not work.
+- If you need to override an anchor link color, use `a[href]` as the selector to override it.

 ### DOM